Trustworthiness in Retrieval-Augmented Generation Systems: A Survey

 A complete RAG system involves three main stages: the injection of external knowledge into the generator, the generation of answers by the generator, and the evaluation of the generated answers.
 Each of these stages presents challenges related to trustworthiness.
 During the external knowledge injection phase, there is a risk of injecting noisy or private information.
 In the answer generation phase, the introduction of external knowledge may lead to biased reasoning and compromise the alignment achieved through RLHF.
 Finally, during the answer evaluation phase, the generated answers may contain factual errors or lack sufficient grounding in the external knowledge.

 As illustrated in Figure~\ref{fig:model}, we identify six essential dimensions of trustworthiness in a RAG system: \textbf{Robustness}, \textbf{Fairness}, \textbf{Factuality}, \textbf{Privacy}, \textbf{Transparency}, and \textbf{Accountability}.
 For each of these dimensions, we will explore the following aspects: a general definition applicable to LLMs, a specific definition within the RAG context, and a thorough literature review.
 To provide a clearer categorization and summary of the relevant research, we first present a timeline of these studies in Figure~\ref{fig:timeline} to identify trends in the field.
-Then, in Table ~\ref{tab:all_works}, we categorize each study based on three criteria: dimension of trustworthiness, method type, and object.
 The following sections will delve into each dimension of trustworthiness in greater detail.